Kyoto, Japan | DIY Travel Guide

 Daiwa Roynet Ekimae Premier in Kyoto, Japan

 To make the most of our first day in Kyoto, we opted to eat at a fast food restaurant since in Japan, restaurants and coffee shops typically open around 11 am.
-Following a quick brunch, we headed back to Kyoto Station to catch a bus to Arashiyama to visit Sagano Bamboo Forest and Tenryu-ji Temple.
+Following a quick brunch, we headed back to Kyoto Station to catch a bus to Arashiyama to visit Sagano Bamboo Forest and Tenryu-ji.

 We also explored the food scene in Arashiyama and tried Matarashi Dango, Matcha Ice Cream and Saga Tofu of Ine Arashiyama.